Student Support Services

 Please visit College Counseling to learn more about our three College Counselors.

-Eric Kunik (Grade 9 Counselor) has been in the field of counseling since 1994.
+Eric Kunik (Head of Counseling and Grade 7 and 8 Counselor) has been in the field of counseling since 1994.
 Over the years he has worked with diverse populations of students from ages 5 to 20, focusing on building trusting relationship to help guide students to future goals.
 Since 2008, Eric has worked as an international school counselor in Greece, United Arab Emirates, Malaysia, and now the Republic of Korea.
 Eric received his Master of Arts in Education Counseling from the University of Phoenix in 1999, and his Bachelors of Arts in Criminal Justice from Michigan State University in 1994.
 He also has a K-12 Counseling Certification from the State of California and Arizona.
 He is member of the American School Counselor Association and the International School Counselor Association.

 Lia Min Ju Kim (Elementary and Middle School Dorm Nurse) volunteered for Hansen’s disease and senior citizen groups while she was studying in university.
 She graduated from a department of nursing in 2008, and she worked at the neonatal intensive care unit in Seoul National University hospital in Bundang for 6 years.
 While she was working in the hospital, Lia learned how to take care of sensitive and weak babies, support their parents effectively, and cooperate with colleagues.
 She believes that those experiences help her in caring for students at KIS Jeju and establishing a good rapport with them.